Frequently Asked Questions

 Why do I need a medical coding audit?

 It is recommended that any hospital that collects governmental reimbursement undergo routine audits.
 Medical coding audits are a preventative measure to catch potential compliance errors that could result in liabilities or investigations.
 These compliance related issues can also impact your bottom line, your organization’s reputation, and most importantly, the level of care you deliver to your patients.
 Audits help to mitigate compliance risks, ensure appropriate reimbursement, identify educational opportunities for coders, CDI staff and Providers, while also helping to accurately reflect the acuity level and needs of your patient population.
+Learn more about what to expect from your medical coding audit »

 How much does a medical coding audit cost?

 A better question would be, what is the potential cost to your organization if you are not performing routine audits?
 Often times, and depending on audit focus, these engagements pay for themselves.
 Costs will vary based upon the size and scope of the audit.
 Coding audit companies typically can charge by the hour or per record audited.
+Learn more about what to expect from your medical coding audit audit »

 What are the different types of coding audits?